Authority Cited: Temple

 - An Essay upon the Original and Nature of Government; advantaged; arbitrariness; artificial; authority; authorize; city; nation; point; stability; wisdom;

-- An essay upon the Advancement of Trade in Ireland; accrue; adventurer; airy; bark; built; bullock; bus; devolve (added in the 1773 Dict.); mart (added in the 1773 Dict.); passage (added in the 1773 Dict.);
+- An essay upon the Advancement of Trade in Ireland; accrue; adventurer; airy; bark; built; bullock; bus; devolve; mart; passage

 - Upon the Conjuncture of Affairs in Octb.
 1673; acknowledgement; belief;